SouravDas25/AttendanceMS/README.md

 ## Installation for Server

  - clone the repository.
+ - create a .env file
+ - fill the .env file properties needed to run the application
  - run "composer install"
  - run "php artisan key:generate"
- - create a .env file
- - add the necessary details to the env variable
  - open with apache
  - done